isabelxklee/isabelxklee/README.md

 # Isabel K. 🤠
 Hi there! 👋 I'm a software engineer based in NYC.
-I have a background in full-stack development, technical education, and design at startups. 🤓
+I have a background in technical education, UX design, and startups. 💙

 * Currently: Freelancing as a web developer at I KNOW YOU KNOW studio.
 * Shopify: Developed onboarding curriculum for new hire software engineers and delivered technical training.